mozilla/jetstream/docs/proposal-0008-daily_metric_aggregations.md

 #### Pros / Cons

 * **+** Does not increase number of tasks or queries
-* **+** Should decrease overall cost by eliminating the largest queries
+* **+** Should decrease overall cost by eliminating the largest queries entirely
 * **+** Would resolve >90% of the experiments which had analysis timeout failures (32 experiments, only 3 of which had failures in weekly or overall and also in daily*)
 * **-** Does not help scenarios where the daily metrics query fails (but these are rare as noted above)
-* **-** Adds some complexity in the form of a DAG-shaped execution structure across analysis periods (right now we only have task dependencies by metrics --> statistics --> exports)
+* **-** Adds some complexity in the form of a more DAG-shaped execution structure across analysis periods (right now we only have task dependencies by metrics --> statistics --> exports)

 * Query for reference:
 ```sql